gokceoguzerenler/cis530_sp2021/homework/ngram-lms/ngram-lms.md

 [('~~', 'a'), ('~a', 'b'), ('ab', 'c')]
 ```

-We've also given you the function `create_ngram_model(model_class, path, n, k)` that will create and return an n-gram model trained on the entire file path provided and `create_ngram_model_lines(model_class, path, n, k)` that will create and return an n-gram model trained line-by-line on the file path provided.
+We've also given you the function `create_ngram_model(model_class, path, c, k)` that will create and return an n-gram model trained on the entire file path provided and `create_ngram_model_lines(model_class, path, c, k)` that will create and return an n-gram model trained line-by-line on the file path provided.
 You should use the first for the Shakespeare file and the second for the city name files.

 ## Part 1: Creating an N-Gram Model

 In this section, you will build a simple n-gram language model that can be used to generate random text resembling a source document.
 Your use of external code should be limited to built-in Python modules, which excludes, for example, NumPy and NLTK.

-1. In the `NgramModel` class, write an initialization method `__init__(self, n, k)` which stores the order $n$ of the model and initializes any necessary internal variables.
+1. In the `NgramModel` class, write an initialization method `__init__(self, c, k)` which stores the context length $c$ of the model and initializes any necessary internal variables.
 Then write a method `get_vocab(self)` that returns the vocab (this is the set of all characters used by this model).

 2. Write a method `update(self, text)` which computes the n-grams for the input sentence and updates the internal counts.
-Also write a method `prob(self, context, char)` which accepts an n-length string representing a context and a character, and returns the probability of that character occuring, given the preceding context.
+Also write a method `prob(self, context, char)` which accepts an c-length string representing a context and a character, and returns the probability of that character occuring, given the preceding context.
 If you encounter a novel `context`, the probability of any given `char` should be $1/V$ where $V$ is the size of the vocab.

     ```python
     >>> m = NgramModel(1, 0)